 - LSA Tools and Guidance

 HMIS Guides and Tools

-Using the HMIS Project Set Up Tool, system administrators will be able to enter up to three federal funding sources for a project to determine if they are compatible and are able to be used in a single project in HMIS.
+Using the HMIS Project Set-Up Tool, system administrators enter up to three federal funding sources for a project to determine if they are compatible and can be used in a single project in HMIS.
 If the sources are not labeled “inconsistent program components,” they may be joined as a single project.
-The tool will indicate which HMIS project type should be selected in the HMIS as well as show each of the required HMIS data elements for the funding sources selected.
+The tool indicates which HMIS project type should be selected in the HMIS and show each of the required HMIS data elements for the funding sources selected.

-If you believe your system has the ability to allow the selected funding sources to be combined because of specialized functionality within the software, despite any warnings by the tool, please check with your HMIS Vendor/Provider before making any changes.
+If you believe your system allows the selected funding sources to be combined because of specialized functionality within the software, despite any warnings by the tool, please check with your HMIS Vendor/Provider before making any changes.

 Note: This is a macro-enabled Excel workbook (.XLSM).
-After you download and open this file, you will see a warning message in yellow at the top of the workbook warning you about the macros.
+After you download and open this file, a yellow warning message at the top of the workbook warns you about the macros.
 You must click “Enable content.”